10 Purple Flowers to Grow in Your Garden

 Lavender’s not just beautiful; its powerful scent does wonders to alleviate stress.
-The silvery-gray plant grows from 1 to 4 feet tall in full sun and boasts graceful spires of tiny blooms.
+The silvery-gray purple flowering plant grows from 1 to 4 feet tall in full sun and boasts graceful spires of tiny blooms.
 And lavender also repels mosquitoes.

-Top picks: For particularly showy purple blooms, choose Hidcote Superior, Sarah or Munstead.
+Top picks: For particularly showy purple flowers, choose Hidcote Superior, Sarah or Munstead.